 INTRODUCTION:

 Palate development has been studied extensively as defects in palatogenesis lead to cleft palate—a common birth defect that occurs in isolated cases or as part of hundreds of syndromes1,2.
 The development of the embryonic palate is a dynamic process that involves movement and fusion of embryonic tissue.
 This process can be divided into four major steps: 1) induction of palatal shelves, 2) vertical growth of the palatal shelves next to the tongue, 3) elevation of the palatal shelves above the tongue, and 4) fusion of the palatal shelves at the midline1,3,4.
 Over the past several decades, many mouse mutants have been identified that manifest cleft palate5-8.
-Characterization of these models have indicated defects in palatal shelf induction, proliferation, and fusion steps; however, palatal shelf elevation defects have been rare.
+Characterization of these models has indicated defects in palatal shelf induction, proliferation, and fusion steps; however, palatal shelf elevation defects have been rare.
 Thus, understanding the dynamics of palatal shelf elevation is an intriguing area of research.

-Careful analysis of some mouse mutants with palatal shelf elevation defects has led to the current model that posits that the very anterior region of the palatal shelf appears to flip up, while a vertical to horizontal movement or “remodeling” of the palatal shelves occurs in the middle to posterior regions of the palate1,3,4,9-11.
+Careful analysis of some mouse mutants with palatal shelf elevation defects has led to the current model showing that the very anterior region of the palatal shelf appears to flip up, while a vertical to horizontal movement or “remodeling” of the palatal shelves occurs in the middle to posterior regions of the palate1,3,4,9-11.
 The medial edge epithelium of the palatal shelf likely initiates the signaling required for this remodeling, which is then driven by the palatal shelf mesenchyme.
 Recently, many researchers have identified palatal shelf elevation delay in mouse models that showed transient oral adhesions involving palatal shelves12,13.
 The mesenchymal remodeling involves reorganization of the cells to create a bulge in the horizontal direction, while simultaneously retracting the palatal shelf in the vertical direction9,10,14.
 Among the several mechanisms proposed to affect palatal shelf elevation and the underlying mesenchymal remodeling are cell proliferation15-17, chemotactic gradients18, and extracellular matrix components19,20.
 An important question arose: is the palatal shelf elevation delay observed in Specc1l-deficient mice also partly due to a defect in the palatal shelf remodeling, and could this remodeling defect manifest in an intrinsic defect in behavior of primary MEPM cells21?

 Primary MEPM cells have been used in the craniofacial field for many studies involving gene expression22-29, and a few involving proliferation30,31 and migration25,31,32 , but none for collective cell behavior analysis.
 Time-lapse imaging of MEPM cells was performed in 2D culture and wound-repair assays to show that MEPM cells displayed directional movement and formed density-dependent cell streams—attributes of collective movement21.
 Furthermore, Specc1l mutant cells formed narrower cell streams and showed highly variable cell migration trajectories.
 This lack of coordinated motility is considered to contribute to the palate elevation delay in Specc1l mutant embryos13,21.
 Thus, these relatively simple assays using primary MEPM cells may serve as a proxy for studying mesenchymal remodeling during palatal shelf elevation.
 This paper describes the isolation and culture of primary MEPM cells, as well as the time-lapse imaging and analysis, for the 2D and wound-repair assays.